sumaiyasalsabil/VRMazeBCI-XR/README.md

 # Instructions

 Focus on the flashing arrow to navigate your way through the maze.
 Right and left turn 90 degrees in their respective directions.
 Straight goes forward.
 The arrow you choose turns green.
-Arrows disappear for 2 seconds after each choice.
+Arrows disappear for 2 seconds after each choice. \n
 ![Arrows](./images/arrows)

 # References